‘Piled deep and massy, close and high; mine own romantic town. Sir Walter Scott

 A statue was also erected to Robert Fergusson on the pavement at the churchyard entrance in 2004.

 Scottish Poetry Library

-The Scottish Poetry Library is a unique national resource and advocate for Scottish poetry.
-Its laudable aim is to bring the pleasures and benefits of poetry to as wide an audience as possible and is a reminder of how central poetry is to Scottish identity and culture.
+The Scottish Poetry Library at 5 Crichton’s Close has the laudable aim to bring the pleasures and benefits of poetry to as wide an audience as possible and is a reminder of how central poetry is to Scottish identity and culture.

 The collection houses over 40,000 items, including Scotland’s first Scots Makar (the National Poet for Scotland), Edwin Morgan (1920-2010).
 He wrote a poem for the Opening of the Scottish Parliament, ‘Open the Doors’, in 2004.

 ‘…Did you want classic columns and predictable pediments?
 A growl of old Gothic

 Not here, no thanks!
 No icon, no IKEA, no iceberg, but curves and caverns, nooks